Whitchurch, Bristol: The suburb of Bristol

-The suburb now lies in the council wards of Whitchurch Park and Hengrove.
+The suburb now lies in the Hengrove and Whitchurch Park electoral ward.

 The suburb is one of only two parts of Bristol not to use the 0117 dialling code.
-Along with Stockwood, Whitchurch numbers use the 01275 of north Somerset instead.
+Along with Stockwood, Whitchurch numbers use the 01275 code of north Somerset instead.

-Facilities close by include the Hengrove Leisure Park which includes a Cineworld Cinema, various restaurants/food retailers (Frankie & Benny's, McDonald's, KFC), a Gala Bingo hall and a popular activities park including skateboard and climbing frame type facilities.
-Adjacent to the leisure park is Hawkfield Business Park, which is a significant source of commerce and employment for the suburb.
+Facilities close by include the Hengrove Leisure Park which has various restaurants and food retailers (KFC, McDonald's).
+Adjacent to the leisure park is Hawkfield Business Park, a significant source of commerce and employment for the suburb.

 The suburb is home to the Whitchurch Sports Centre, and used to be an occasional venue for pro-boxing bouts.
 It has a dilapidated Whitchurch athletics stadium.
-The sports centre is also earmarked for demolition, once the new sports centre and olympic sized swimming pool are finished as part of the expanded Hengrove Leisure Park redevelopment.
+The sports centre is also earmarked for demolition, once the new sports centre and Olympic-size swimming pool are finished, as part of the expanded Hengrove Leisure Park redevelopment.
 In October 2006, Whitchurch Sports Centre was taken over by Action Sport UK, a South African company.
 Some of Whitchurch Sports Centre's activities are now based at Withywood Sports Centre and Ashton Park School Sports Centre.
 The suburb is also home to rugby union club Bristol Barbarians who reside in Norton lane.
 The club currently play in Somerset 1 and are coached by Steve Penfold.
 Whitchurch is also the birthplace of famous snooker player and world champion Judd Trump.

 On 2 August 2005 the beginnings of a tornado (a funnel) floated in the skies above South Bristol.
 As it did not touch it cannot be classed as a tornado but nevertheless it provided an unusual yet impressive sight for the residents of Whitchurch and surrounding parts of Bristol, such as Stockwood.

 The village

-The village of Whitchurch is a civil parish in the unitary authority of Bath and Northeast Somerset.
+The village of Whitchurch is a civil parish in the unitary authority of Bath and North East Somerset.
 In the 2001 census the civil parish had a population of 1,354.

 Between 1925 and 1959 the village was served by Whitchurch Halt, a station on the Bristol and North Somerset Railway.